Rush, Rush, and Wait

-The gift of time on a cancer journey is precious.
-This was my second dose – the first being the tumor removal surgery.
-Taking a long and deep breath I decided on, broadly speaking, three courses of action:
+The gift of time on a cancer journey is precious, and this was my second dose of it, the first being the tumor removal surgery.
+After taking a deep breath, I decided to take broadly speaking, three courses of action:

-- Keeping the above in mind, construct a plan comprised of about 10 points.
-And aim for a full ten percent of quality for each.
+- Construct a plan consisting of about 10 points, with a goal of ten percent quality for each.

-Creativity was the obvious first candidate (ramp up the power of the mind!).
-I started thinking, “it’s at about six percent of capacity, so get it up to ten”!
+Creativity was the obvious first candidate to ramp up the power of the mind.
+I began thinking, “it’s currently at about six percent of capacity, so let’s get it up to ten!